allbluesea/AppFrame/README.md

 4. Replace 'AppFrame' with your project name in Podfile

-5. You can also replace the comment '// AppFrame' in header part of files, this step is not necessary
+5. You can also replace the comment '// AppFrame' in header part of files